A Guide To Choosing Between Top Rated Cross Trainers

 Some of these top rated cross trainers are better suited for apartment living than others.
 Some are large, heavy pieces of machinery that need a lot of space.
 Others are more manageable, like this model from Marcy Azure.

 There isn’t much to this Marcy Azure EL1016 Elliptical Cross Trainer in regard to the frame or casing.
-This offer the advantages of a more portable design, and a step-through frame for ease of access.
+This offers the advantages of more portable design, and a step-through frame for ease of access.
 The added bonus of the battery powered console means that it can go in any suitable space, without the need for an outlet.

 It may seem like a weaker, simpler model, but the metal frame has an 110kg weight allowance and there are still 8 resistance levels on the 4kg flywheel.